Welcome Letter

 You do not need to buy a textbook for this course.

-The online segment involves reading content from canvas pages, clicking links to various websites for information, pre-recorded videos, media clips and quizzes.
-Each week finishes with a multiple-choice online quiz.
-There are four timed essay exams online.
-There is a study guide and I do review and discuss the essay questions with you, in class, on the Monday prior to the exam.
+The hybrid section includes content from canvas pages, clicking links to various websites for information, pre-recorded videos, media clips and quizzes.
+Each week is set up as a module and finishes with a multiple-choice online quiz.
+The material is chunked into 4 units with four timed essay exams online.
+There is a study guide.
+I review and discuss essay questions with you, in class, on Mondays prior to the exam.

 Student Hours:

-I am available to meet with students on Mondays before class (5:30-6PM) and we can discuss over email or set up a zoom meeting if needed.
+I am available to meet with students on before and after class.
+I also answer questions by email, or we can set up a zoom meeting if needed.

-My office is in room 1321 located in the Kinesiology and Athletics building 1300.
+My office is in room 1321 located in the Kinesiology and Athletics building 1300 close to the classroom.

 Online learning management system